garfix/nligems/doc/internals.md

 - recently mentioned entities (for anaphora resolution)
 - the current place of self and others in time and space: deictic center

+#### Dialog Plan

+A system that helps the user make some selection, needs to plan its questions.
+This plan may be dynamic.

+IR-NLI

 #### Goal model

-The goal model keeps track of the active goals of the system and the current procedure that is being executed.
+The goal model keeps track of the active and previous goals of the system and the current procedure that is being executed.

 SHRDLU